-There should be warning signs to prevent unauthorized entry to the confined space.
+Use warning signs to prevent unauthorized entry to the confined space.

 Anyone working in a confined space must be constantly alert for any changing conditions within the confined space.
 In the event of an alarm from monitoring equipment or any other indication of danger, workers should immediately leave the confined space.

-Should a worker leave a confined space for a short time (for example, coffee break, getting additional material for their work.), the confined space should be re-tested before the worker re-enters.
+Should a worker leave a confined space for a short time (for example, coffee break, getting additional material for their work), the confined space should be re-tested before the worker re-enters.
 If the confined space has been continuously monitored by equipment that can show the details of the atmosphere during the time absent from the confined space and this information can be seen from outside the confined space, it can be re-entered without retesting.
-If there is not continuous air monitoring then the hazard assessment needs to be repeated.
+If there is no continuous air monitoring then the hazard assessment needs to be repeated.

 No confined space should be closed off until it has been verified that no person is inside it.